zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/user-management.md

 # User management

-Collaboration is a crucial aspect of any MLOps team as they often need to bring together individuals with diverse skills and expertise to create a cohesive and effective workflow for machine learning projects.
-A successful MLOps team requires seamless collaboration between data scientists, engineers, and DevOps professionals to develop, train, deploy, and maintain machine learning models.
-This can be a challenging task as it requires coordination across different tools, processes, and frameworks.
+Collaboration is a vital aspect of any MLOps team, as it often requires bringing together individuals with diverse skills and expertise to create a cohesive and effective workflow for machine learning projects.
+A successful MLOps team needs seamless collaboration between data scientists, engineers, and DevOps professionals to develop, train, deploy, and maintain machine learning models.
+This can be challenging, as it requires coordination across various tools, processes, and frameworks.

 ![ZenML Overview](.gitbook/assets/intro\_zenml\_overview.png)

-Herein lies one of ZenML's most significant strengths: a collaborative platform that extends beyond your team and includes the community.
-With ZenML, you can seamlessly work together with others, sharing resources and insights to achieve your common goals.
-Removing barriers to collaboration allows teams to iterate on ideas and problems much more efficiently which in turn leads to faster results.
+This is where ZenML excels: providing a collaborative platform that goes beyond your team and includes the community.
+With ZenML, you can effortlessly work together with others, sharing resources and insights to achieve your shared goals.
+Removing barriers to collaboration enables teams to iterate on ideas and problems more efficiently, leading to faster results.

-* With a deployed ZenML instance, users have the ability to create their own teams and project structures.
+* With a deployed ZenML instance, users can create their own teams and project structures.
 They can easily share pipelines, runs, stacks, and other resources, streamlining the workflow and promoting teamwork.
-* On the flip side, there's the ZenML Hub.
-Here, you can peruse a collection of community-driven solutions, share your own code, and collaborate with fellow members of the community.
+* On the other hand, there's the ZenML Hub.
+Here, you can browse a collection of community-driven solutions, share your own code, and collaborate with fellow community members.

 This section will center on managing users, their roles, and permissions within a deployed ZenML instance, while the [ZenML Hub](../../user-guide/advanced-guide/leverage-community-contributed-plugins.md)